 Chelsea and Westminster context and pilot scope

-ThinkVitals at C&W pulls in information on patient location (ADT information) from the existing GE Healthcare’s Lastword system and automatically displays all of that information within the ThinkVitals bed management screen and therefore within a patient-bed context.
-It also pulls lab result information from ChelWests lab systems and displays that in a separate screen in the application accessible from the banner bar.
+ThinkVitals at C&W pulls in information on the patient’s location (ADT information) from the existing GE Healthcare’s Lastword system and automatically displays all of that information within the ThinkVitals bed management screen and therefore within a patient-bed context.
+It also pulls lab result information from ChelWests lab systems and displays that on a separate screen in the application accessible from the banner bar.

 The scope of the pilot covered the use of the product on the AAU only.
-The staff using ThinkVitals included all medical and surgical teams assigned to the AAU, the nursing team, the therapists and pharmacy staff.
+The staff using ThinkVitals included all medical and surgical teams assigned to the AAU, the nursing team, the therapists, and the pharmacy staff.